-Pretty and smallish among the Loire’s profusion of over-the-top-architecturally grandiose edifices, there was nothing about the chateau that enticed me to cross the bridge and take a look until I was nearing the end of my stay at the tail-end of April 2015.
-Once again, for the 24th year, Chateau Chaumont-sur-Loire would be throwing open the gates for its Festival International des Jardins.
+Pretty and smallish among the Loire’s profusion of over-the-top-architecturally grandiose edifices, there was nothing about the chateau that enticed me to cross the bridge and take a look until I was nearing the end of my stay.
+Once again, Chateau Chaumont-sur-Loire would be throwing open the gates in April for its annual Festival International des Jardins.

 Festival in its 24th year honored collectors….